flatten-official/flatten-somalia/README.md

 ## Available commands

-- `yarn dev`: Runs the backend server locally
+- `yarn dev`: Runs the backend server & frontend website locally.
+Also exists `yarn dev-backend` and `yarn dev-frontend` for running only one of the two.

 - `yarn lint`: Lists ESLint errors and fixes minor ones